adityakumarakash/adityakumarakash.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
 Following are some of the projects I have done at IIT Bombay.
-Each project trying to explore a new concept in computer science.

 ****
 <br>